teds-tech-talks/n8n-community-leaderboard/about.md

 - For the current month's challenge, statistics are calculated and updated daily
 - Past month results are calculated on the first day of the following month
 - Once calculated, past challenge results are fixed and will not change

-This extended eligibility window serves two main purposes:
-1. Encourages new participants to join the n8n community
-2. Gives creators enough time to develop and refine quality workflows

 ## Community-Led Initiative